 - Allergy test to see if you have a reaction to a product or medication

-- Biopsy (a small piece of tissue taken from your mouth and tested)
+- Biopsy (the doctor removes a small piece of tissue from your mouth and sends it out for tests)

 - Blood tests to see if you have thyroid problems or diabetes

-- CT (computerized tomography) scan -- several X-rays taken from different angles then put together to show a more complete picture
+- CT scan (several X-rays are taken from different angles then put together to show a more complete picture)

-- MRI (magnetic resonance imaging) -- powerful magnets and radio waves used to make detailed images
+- MRI (powerful magnets and radio waves combine to make detailed images)

 - Salivary flow tests to measure your saliva

-If your doctor finds a health problem or other cause for your burning mouth, then you have what's called secondary BMS.
-She'll treat the issue, and your symptoms should get better.
-If not, there's no known cure specifically for BMS, but there are ways to ease and control your symptoms.
+If the doctor finds a health problem or other cause for your burning mouth, you have secondary burning mouth syndrome.
+They’ll treat the issue, and your symptoms should get better.
+If not, there's no known cure for burning mouth syndrome, but there are ways to ease and control your symptoms.

-Depending on the cause of your BMS, your doctor may suggest one or more of these treatments:
+Depending on the cause of your burning mouth syndrome, the doctor may suggest one or more of these treatments:

-- Medicines that help with nerve-related pain such as amitriptyline (Elavil) nortriptyline (Aventyl, Pamelor)
+- Medicines that help with nerve-related pain such as amitriptyline (Elavil) and nortriptyline (Aventyl, Pamelor)